idea4good/GuiLiteSamples/HostMonitor/README.md

 - `./sample_native 1 8`, you will see UI in internet browser(Safari).

 ### Run in UI mode
-#### libcore.a libgui.a libsample.a should be in BuildMacCocoa\GuiLiteDemo\libs, rebuild them if meet link error.
+#### libcore.a libgui.a libUIcode.a should be in BuildMacCocoa\GuiLiteDemo\libs, rebuild them if meet link error.
 - Open `BuildMacCocoa\GuiLiteDemo.xcodeproj` with Xcode
 - Build and Run